assyrianic/Tagha/README.md

 ### Installation

-To embed Tagha into your application, you must build Tagha as either a static or sraed library.
+To embed Tagha into your application, you must build Tagha as either a static or shared library.

 Create a directory with the repo, change directory to the `tagha` folder and run `make` which will create a static library of Tagha.
-To create a sraed library version, run `make sraed`.
+To create a shared library version, run `make shared`.
 To clean up the object files, run `make clean`.

-If for any reason, you need to create a debug version, run `make debug` to create a debug version of the static library and `make debug_sraed` for a debug version of the sraed library.
+If for any reason, you need to create a debug version, run `make debug` to create a debug version of the static library and `make debug_shared` for a debug version of the shared library.

 Once you've built Tagha as a library, include "tagha.h" into your C or C++ application.